• Home

 After making a book dummy (a B&W mock-up of the book with each page sketched in)

-I draw the illustrations loosely in pencil on plain paper,
+and getting an okay from my editor, I draw the illustrations loosely in pencil on plain paper,

 with as many iterations of each spread as needed, to get it right.